samuelahmed/Crypto-Ancients/README.md

  * Welcome to the official Crypto Ancients Github :)

- * This is my first project, it is powered by Vue 3 and the Quasar framework.
+ * Architecture is Vue 3 framework powered by the Quasar CLI.

- * Website is built and hosted from this public repo by Netlify.
+ * Website is built and hosted from this public repository by Netlify.

  * The offical Crypto Ancient metadata & images will be saved here as well as on Pinata IPFS.